 We are obliged to mention there are affiliate links below to products on Amazon.com.
 If you choose to make a purchase, we may receive a small commission.
 There is no additional cost to you.

 Less is more in contemporary design.
 The space around your furnishings is just as important as the furnishings themselves.
 For the items that you need to keep, store them in simple, attractive containers.
-Read more here for tips to declutter your home.
+Read more here for tips to declutter your home and listen in on our podcst about the expectations and reality of tidying up the Marie Kondo way.

 If necessary, sand walls for a smooth finish.
 Avoid heavily textured plaster.
 Brave enough to DIY your wallpaper removal?
 Click here for the scrapers, perforators, and steamers to get the job done.